fictionco/fiction/@apps/factor/docs/getting-started/introduction.md

 - **Build on an Open-Source Stack.** Working with proprietary technology often leads to risks and costs in the long term.
 We've found that open-source tech is not only free, but also reduces risk and encourages standardization of your app.

-- **Follow 80% Rule of Core vs Extension.** Most features belong in an extension; this allows us to keep Factor core light while allowing users to "choose their own adventure" regarding which features they'd like to have (via plugins and themes).
+- **80% Rule of Core vs Extension.** Most features belong in an extension; this allows us to keep Factor core light while allowing users to "choose their own adventure" regarding which features they'd like to have (via plugins and themes).
 The rule is that any core feature must be needed or useful to at least 80% of the user base.

 - **The 12 Factor App** The [12 Factor App](https://12factor.net/) guideline discusses how to build apps that are scaleable and portable; also, easy to develop.
 Factor leverages this philosophy.